|

 Glenn survives a helicopter crash, but the couple he

-is traveling with perish.
+is traveling are killed.
 Glenn is the godfather of their young son, and

-he must vie with the child's grandfather in Red China.
+he must vie with the child's grandfather in China.
 The grandfather

 hatches a kidnapping plot involving a fake American aunt.
 The first fake

-aunt almost involves Glenn in a romantic dinner, but she ends up being
+aunt almost involves Glenn in a romantic dinner, but she is revealed as a

-unmasked and runs away.
-A second fake Aunt comes closer to succeeding,
+fraud and runs away.
+A second fake aunt comes closer to succeeding,

 but Glenn and Chief Campbell figure it out in time to rescue the boy.